FireInsidE-fie/EPROM/GNU readline().md

 - `^a` : Moves caret to start of line
 - `^c` : Sends [[SIGINT]] to the current running process.
 - `^d` : Sends an EOF character which makes the `readline()` function return NULL.
 In [[bash]], for example, closes the shell.
+  Also technically removes the next character if not at the end of the line.
 - `^e` : Moves caret to end of line.
 - `^l` : Clears the screen contents (equivalent to [[clear]]).
 - `^n` : Moves down the history, towards the more recent commands.
 Like pressing `↓`.